 The aim of this mix was to keep the sweet-natured, laid back personality of the Bernese Mountain dog, while making it shed less, not drool as much and live longer.

 Overall this has been a success.

 Bernese mountain dogs rarely make it into double digits, whereas the life expectancy of a Bernedoodle is 12 to 18 years.
+This is over 90 years old in human years.
 When crossed with a Poodle you also get a smaller, lower-shedding pup that doesn’t drool.